foldda/rda/README.md

 Recursive Delimited Array (RDA) is a plain-text data format for encoding structured data as text strings.
 It's a delimiter-based encoding, similar to CSV, which is more robust and simpler to implement compared to the tag-based, schema-dependent XML and JSON.

-An RDA string consists a "header" section containing the string's encoding chars, and a "payload" section containing the data elements encoded using the encoding chars from the header.
-Compared to CSV, which is limited for encoding 2-dimensional data, an RDA-encoded string can encode and store any complex data into a multidimensional "space" using the multiple delimiters defined in its header.
-With the encoding chars retrieved from the header, a parser program can parse the payload's data content dynamically without the need of any preset configuration.
+An RDA string consists two substring sections: a "header" followed by a "payload".
+The header contains the definition of the string's encoding chars, and the payload contains the data elements encoded using these encoding chars.
+Using the encoding chars obtained from the header, a parser program can parse the string's data content in the payload dynamically, without any preset configuration.

+Compared to CSV, which must have a fixed, predefined delimiter, and is limited for encoding 2-dimensional data, an RDA string is capable to store complex structured data into _a multidimensional space_ that it provides, because it allows defining multiple delimiters in its header.

 ## RDA Examples